Mansipakhale10/OfficeDocs-MicrosoftSearch/MicrosoftSearch/amazon-s3-graph-connector.md

 4. Copy these credentials to use in the connector setup

 ### 3. Authenticate and authorize
 Paste your AWS Access Key ID and Secret Access Key in the connector setup.
-Choose **Authorize**, and the connector will validate the credentials have proper permissions to access the bucket.
+Choose **Authorize**, and the connector validates the credentials have proper permissions to access the bucket.

 ### 4. Roll out to a limited audience
 Deploy the connection to a limited user base if you want to validate it in Copilot and other Search surfaces before you roll it out to a broader audience.
 For more information, see [Staged rollout for connectors](staged-rollout-for-graph-connectors.md).